 LXD is pre-installed on Ubuntu Server cloud images.
 On other systems, the lxd package can be installed using:

 sudo snap install lxd

 This will install the self-contained LXD snap package.

 In general, Ubuntu should have all the desired features enabled by default.
 One exception to this is that in order to enable swap accounting the boot argument

 swapaccount=1 must be set.
 This can be done by appending it to the

 GRUB_CMDLINE_LINUX_DEFAULT=variable in /etc/default/grub, then running ‘update-grub’ as root and rebooting.

-In order to use LXD some basic settings have to be configured first.
+In order to use LXD, some basic settings need to be configured first.
 This is done by running

 lxd init, which will allow you to choose: